Whether you’re an incoming freshman, a senior about to graduate with your college

 GET on Course

-Coaches meet one-on-one with undergraduate students to create an academic and engagement
+Academic Coaches meet one-on-one with undergraduate students to create an academic

-plan, set goals, and share resources to help you achieve your academic goals within
+plan, set goals, and share resources to help you achieve your goals within and beyond

-and beyond the classroom environment.
-Each session is tailored to the your needs and
+the classroom environment.
+Each Coaching session is tailored to your needs and focuses

-focuses on general academic advising, academic planning/success strategies, strengths
+on 1) general academic advising; 2) academic planning/success strategies; 3) strengths

-identification, engagement planning/campus involvement, and navigating campus resources.
+identification; 4) engagement planning/campus involvement; and 5) navigating campus

-Academic coaches also work with students who are returning from academic suspension
+resources.
+Academic Coaches also work with students who are returning from academic

-or probation or students who are at risk of probation or suspension.
+suspension and students who are at risk of University probation or suspension.